Erhannis/HM305PRemote/README.md

 If the connection fails, the UI may not register it, and get into a weird state and you'll have to restart.
 It looks like weird internal Dart problems, and I don't feel like trying to fix it, atm.
 There are some improvements that could be made - more values to control, maybe add some slider bars, etc.  This seems sufficient to me, for the moment.
 I'm likely to accept reasonable pull requests.
 Sorry it looks kinda gross.
 I don't yet know all the ways to beat Flutter's UI system.
 Also, occasionally everything just stops working and I have no idea why.
 Sorry; good luck.
+  Try restarting the app, then the phone, then the server, then the computer, then the PSU, then everything.
+  ...Ok, so, read this: https://learn.microsoft.com/en-us/answers/questions/101168/mdns-not-sending-queries-to-the-network.html
+    TL;DR: on Windows, try disabling and reenabling your wifi *interface*.
+  There may be other problems.
+My time on this has run out.